LCA-EET/Lichdom/README.md

 - None.
 Lichdom is simply a high-level thing, just like ascending to godhood is assumed to only be for high levels.

 **How does the phylactery work?**
 - The phylactery is a gem that, if held in the inventory of a current party member, will allow auto-revival of the Lich attuned to it.

-If a
+- Since a phylactery is a gem, it fits in a Gem Bag, Bag of Holding, or other container that holds gems.

-- If a phylactery has a chance to break on auto-revival, that chance is rolled u
+- If a phylactery has a chance to break on auto-revival, that chance is rolled upon the Lich's auto-revival.

+- If a phylactery breaks or is removed from inventory, the owner mentions this in the text window.

 **Why make the phylactery a gem instead of a more traditional amulet or crown?**
 - Gems: The Lichdom ritual has improved since previous versions of this mod (pre-1.4).
 Unlike previous versions of this mod, an inventory-held gem called Phylactery is a Lich's phylactery.
 Each phylactery looks alike as of this writing, and a a